unibo-fc-isi-ds/lab-snippets/snippets/lab4/README.md

 - `def setUpClass`: before starting tests, the `ServerStub` is created, along with its `RemoteUserDatabase` and `RemoteAuthenticationService`.
 A new `user` is then added into the database;
 - `def tearDownClass`: after finishing every test contained in the class, the server is gracefully closed.

-The newly test files are:
+The new test files are:

 - **FILE `test_authentication`**: In this file we focus on testing both how the RPC structure interacts in cases of both correct and wrong authentication.
 The file contains these 3 test functions:
     - `def test_authentication_successful`: A new `testCredentials` is created giving it the correct `username` and `password` of the one added into the database.
 Using `authenticate` function of the authentication service, we check whether the `returnedToken` is an actual instance of `Token` class (and not `None`);